-VCSU has an enrollment of over 1,300 students, and offers undergraduate degrees and an online Masters in Education degree.
+VCSU offers bachelor's and master's degrees.
 The academic departments and divisions at VCSU consist of Communication Arts and Social Science, Business and Information Technology, School of Education and Graduate Studies, Math, Science and Health & Physical Education and Fine Arts.
-The universities most popular degrees include business administration, elementary education and teaching, general studies, wildlife, fish and wildlands science and management, speech communication and rhetoric and health/medical preparatory programs.
 VCSU offers an opportunity for distance learning for students that want to earn a degree from VCSU, but don’t have a schedule that allows them to do so.
 The online classes are delivered through the internet, which makes students able to participate from any location that has internet access.
 Students have the choice of either working independently, or together with fellow distance education students.

 Valley City State University is accredited by:

 Higher Learning Commission (HLC)